The root cause of your pattern is lack of self-trust and unconscious fears.

 All those tactics are procrastination tools designed by your subconscious mind to keep you safe.
 Here are possible reasons why you might be subconsciously resorting to procrastination and its favorite friends: perfectionism, indecision and overwhelm to stop you from moving forward.

 Perfectionism is a vice that our society doesn't always perceive as a negative.
 Often the statement "I am a perfectionist" is synonymous with having high standards and strong work ethic.
 We might think it's true, but what’s underneath is fear of failure or being punished in some way for not being "perfect."
-You might feel you have to perform at 150% just to be "ok" but achieving it feels so overwhelming, you fall into paralysis and accomplish nothing instead.
+You might feel you have to perform at 150% just to be "ok" however it feels overwhelming, and instead, you fall into paralysis and don't accomplish anything.
 Perfectionism is even more layered if you had traumatic experiences because that trait had kept you safe in the past.

 Also, striving to be perfect offers a semblance of control, so even though it might keep you in analysis paralysis, the paradoxical reward is the feeling of being in control.
 The price, however, is the constant feeling of stress, shame, and failure because you are not moving forward with life.